This webpage contains affiliate links. See more details here.

 The afternoon departure times are perfect if you want to fit in some morning sightseeing first.
 And with groups capped at 12 people, it stays nice and intimate.
 We're actually booked for this Roman food tour ourselves soon, so stay tuned for our first-hand take on the experience!

-👉 Join this outstanding walking food tour in Rome!
+👉 Join this walking food tour Rome!

 Delicious food with a side of history!